ibm-cloud-docs/databases-for-postgresql/administering.md

 The admin user comes with the PostgreSQL default role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html), allowing access to PostgreSQL monitoring views and functions.
 By default, the admin user does not have permissions on objects that are created by other users outside of these functions.

 For security reasons, and as part of the infrastructure provided by {{site.data.keyword.databases-for-postgresql}} as a managed service, there is no superuser role available to the end-user.
-{.tip}
+{: .tip}

-To get started you will have to complete the following steps:
+To get started, you will have to complete the following steps:

 1. Set the admin credentials
 2. Retrieve the admin connection strings and other connection information